nmalkin/cella/README.md

     git submodule init
     git submodule update
+    ./cake build:dependencies
     ./cake install:dependencies

-Note that you will need to `./cake install:dependencies` whenever any submodules change.
+Note that you will need to build and install the dependencies whenever any submodules change.